Deep Clone for Jira

 Note: At the moment, only one project can be selected – if you want to clone the issues into multiple different projects you have to start multiple bulk-clones.
 The issues will be analyzed for compatibility in the new project and you can proceed with the bulk-clone process with all the options you’ve already seen above:

 A special case of Bulk Cloning is to clone an Epic issue including all of its issues.
 Since it’s such a common use case, we’ve implemented a dedicated “Epic Clone” feature.
-You can use it when trying to clone an Epic issue individually:

 By default, all logged-in users can use Deep Clone for Jira.
 You can restrict permissions either globally or per project.
 A user has access by either having global permissions or project permissions, they don’t need both permissions.
 Note that Bulk Clone is not affected by permissions at this time, and all users always have access to Bulk Clone.